BIMTECH PGDM Admissions 2026

 The Xavier Aptitude Test (XAT) is one of the most prestigious management entrance exams in India, conducted annually by XLRI Jamshedpur.
-As candidates gear up for the XAT 2025 exam, one of the most crucial questions that arise is, “What is a safe score in XAT 2025?”
+As candidates gear up for the XAT 2026 exam scheduled to be held on January 4, 2026, one of the most crucial questions that arises is, “What is a safe score in XAT 2026?”
+Keep reading this article for more information related to XAT safe score, factors affecting XAT safe scores, and much more.

 A “safe score” refers to a score that is typically high enough to guarantee admission into top B-schools, while also being realistic for a candidate to achieve.
 While XAT does not have an official “safe score,” understanding the exam’s pattern, past trends, and estimated cutoffs can help you determine the ideal score to aim for.